xoopscube/documentation/ja/development/overview.md

 ### Features
 -----
-Below is a list of some of XOOPS Cube Legacy features.
+Below is a list of some of XOOPSCube Legacy features.

 * Easy install procedure based on a wizard
 * Modular architecture